Google Workspace

 The app can be connected to Workspace either with an admin or non-admin account.
 An admin account has by default the necessary rights to fetch information about your assets.
 For non-admin users, you can create a custom role that allows them to fetch your asset information, see step 2 below.

 Google considers the Badrap app is "Unverified" because it requires certain "Limited" scopes from the Google Workspace user who installs it and it hasn't been vetted by Google.

 For a Google Workspace user to install the app, the app has to be allowlisted by an admin in their Google Workspace organization.
 The allowlisting can be done from the Google Admin panel (opens new window):

-- Navigate to Security -> API Controls -> Manage Third-Party App Access -> Configure New App -> OAuth App Name Or Client ID.
+- Navigate to Security -> Access and data control -> API Controls -> Manage Third-Party App Access -> Add app -> OAuth App Name Or Client ID.

 - In the search field fill in the app's client ID, and click Search.
 The page will list the matching apps by name.
 Highlight the app and click Select.

 - The Badrap app client ID is 896703348678-sg4fi97m6p6r10dj49bfu88fjhj0t0am.apps.googleusercontent.com, and the app is named Badrap App for Google Workspace.

 - The next page asks which client IDs you want to configure.
 Select all of them and click Select.